aksakalli/gtop/README.md

 ### Troubleshooting

-If you see questions marks or other different characters, try to run it with these environment variables:
+If you see question marks or other different characters, try to run it with these environment variables:

 ```
 $ LANG=en_US.utf8 TERM=xterm-256color gtop